 Find Pictures in Mac's iPhoto '11 by Date

-Click the tiny magnifying glass in the Search box in iPhoto, and then click Date to bring up a little calendar.
+Click the magnifying glass in the Search box, click the downward arrow, and then choose Date to bring up a little calendar.

-If a date appears in bold type on the calendar, iPhoto is holding pictures taken that day.
-Point to the date to see just how many pictures you're talking about, as shown here.
+If a date appears in bold type, iPhoto is holding pictures taken that day.

 Point to any date in bold to see just how many pictures you have.

 Click the day to check out those photos.